Benidorm Fest 2025: Format

-The competition will consist of two semi-finals and a final.
-In total, 16 candidate songs will compete divided between the two semifinals, that is, eight will participate in each one.
-In each semifinal, the four songs with the most votes among a professional jury (50%), and the public voting (50%), will qualify to the final.
-During the final, the eight qualified songs will be performed again and the winner will determined following the same voting system as in the semi-finals.
+The competition consisted of two semi-finals and a final.
+In total, 16 candidate songs were divided between the two semifinals, that is, eight would participate in each one.
+In each semifinal, the four songs with the most votes among a professional jury (50%), and the public voting (50%), qualified to the final.
+During the final, the eight qualified songs were performed again and the winner was determined following the same voting system as in the semi-finals.
 In response to criticism for the low televoting figures in 2024, attributed to the relatively high costs of telephone calls and SMS messages, RTVE managers stated the goal to make the public voting free by means of a mobile app from 2025; this was confirmed upon the opening of the submission window on 20 May 2024.

 Following the 2024 edition of the competition, representatives of Benidorm's municipal council (including mayor Toni Pérez), the Department of Innovation, Industry, Commerce and Tourism of the Generalitat Valenciana, and RTVE travelled to the 74th Sanremo Music Festival, currently serving as the Italian national selection for Eurovision; municipal councillor Jesús Carrobles revealed that the aim was to start a collaboration between the two events.
 An agreement for a collaboration with the Chilean Viña del Mar International Song Festival was also signed.